fChristenson/fc-react-form-validator/README.md

 Personally I believe that a good library solves a specific problem in a reusable and easy to consume way.

-I do not use library for small problems that will take me minutes to build and I try not to use libraries that solves more problems than I have.
+I do not use libraries for small problems that will take me minutes to build and I try not to use libraries that solves more problems than I have.